Catalysis: Enzymes and biocatalysts

 In biology, enzymes are protein-based catalysts in metabolism and catabolism.
-Most biocatalysts are enzymes, but other non-protein-based classes of biomolecules also exhibit catalytic properties including ribozymes, and synthetic deoxyribozymes.
+Most biocatalysts are enzymes, but other nonprotein-based classes of biomolecules also exhibit catalytic properties including ribozymes, and synthetic deoxyribozymes.

 Biocatalysts can be thought of as an intermediate between homogeneous and heterogeneous catalysts, although strictly speaking soluble enzymes are homogeneous catalysts and membrane-bound enzymes are heterogeneous.
 Several factors affect the activity of enzymes (and other catalysts) including temperature, pH, the concentration of enzymes, substrate, and products.
 A particularly important reagent in enzymatic reactions is water, which is the product of many bond-forming reactions and a reactant in many bond-breaking processes.

 In biocatalysis, enzymes are employed to prepare many commodity chemicals including high-fructose corn syrup and acrylamide.

 Some monoclonal antibodies whose binding target is a stable molecule that resembles the transition state of a chemical reaction can function as weak catalysts for that chemical reaction by lowering its activation energy.
 Such catalytic antibodies are sometimes called "abzymes".

 Significance

 Estimates are that 90% of all commercially produced chemical products involve catalysts at some stage in the process of their manufacture.
 In 2005, catalytic processes generated about $900 billion in products worldwide.
-The global demand for catalysts in 2014 was estimated at US$33.5 billion.
 Catalysis is so pervasive that subareas are not readily classified.
 Some areas of particular concentration are surveyed below.